Margaret Reid (politician)

 Margaret Elizabeth Reid (née McLachlan; born 28 May 1935) is an Australian former politician who served as a Senator for the Australian Capital Territory from 1981 to 2003, representing the Liberal Party.
 She held her seat for nearly 22 years, winning eight consecutive elections.
 Reid is the first woman to have served as President of the Senate.

 Early years

 Born Margaret Elizabeth McLachlan (Note: While some sources spell her birth name MacLachlan her parliamentary biography spells it McLachlan and her 1961 election results are listed under this spelling.) on 28 May 1935 in Crystal Brook, South Australia, Reid was educated at Balaklava Primary School, Methodist Ladies' College and the University of Adelaide, where she was president of the debating society.
-The speeches of Prime Minister Robert Menzies stirred her interest in politics and she joined the Liberal Party in 1954 and became president of the Adelaide University Liberal Club, the Australian Universities Liberal Federation, and the South Australia Young Liberals.
+The speeches of Prime Minister Robert Menzies stirred her interest in politics.
+She joined the Liberal Party in 1954 and became president of the Adelaide University Liberal Club, the Australian Universities Liberal Federation, and the South Australia Young Liberals.
 She graduated from the University of Adelaide with a law degree in 1959.